rubymonstas-zurich/rubymonstas-zurich.github.io/cheat_sheets/command-line.md

 | ruby    | *program file name* |                          | Runs code that was saved to a `.rb` file previously.                                                                |
 | irb     |                     | "interactive Ruby shell" | Starts IRB, which is a quick way to play around and try things in Ruby, without having to save your code to a file. |

 For example, if you want to run the Ruby code in your file `hello.rb`, run this in the command line: `ruby hello.rb`.
-Make sure that you're in the right directory first (see `ls` and `cd`)!
+Make sure that you're in the directory which contains the file you want to run first (see `ls` and `cd`)!